 Okawa knew he was facing a power vocalist when he joined the group, Toyonaga‘s singing skills are well known in the business, even more at that time when he was an indie pop-rock artist.

-It was a big challenge for Okawa to do well on this unit but also a great opportunity for him to mix singing, dancing and voice acting, areas that he had been interested for quite some time.
+It was a big challenge for Okawa to do well on this unit but also a great opportunity for him to mix singing, dancing, and voice acting, areas that he had been interested in for quite some time.

 It was a sort of return to the music business for him.
 Genki was now able, if the unit was well succeeded, to show his full potential as a singer and performer, making good use of all the experience earned in each and every musical he’s been a part of since his debut.